• Skip to primary navigation

 Storage

 Store: These skin on fries are definitely best eaten straight from the oven.
 As they cool, they loose their crispiness.
-However, if you do have leftovers that you don't want to waste, then you can store them in an air tight container in the fridge until the next day.
+However, if you do have leftovers that you don't want to waste, then you can store them in an airtight container in the refrigerator until the next day.

 Reheat: You can reheat them in the oven for about 10 minutes.